 The Research & Development Committee is currently comprised of Leonard Post, Robert Gut, Paula Soteropoulos and Jeremy Springhorn.
 Dr. Post currently serves as the Chair of the Research and Development Committee.
-Although neither the SEC nor Nasdaq require that the member of the Research & Development Committee be independent, each of Dr. Post, Ms. Soteropoulos and Dr. Springhorn satisfy the independence standards established by SEC and Nasdaq.
+Although neither the SEC nor Nasdaq requires that the member of the Research & Development Committee be independent, each of Dr. Post, Ms. Soteropoulos and Dr. Springhorn satisfy the independence standards established by SEC and Nasdaq.
+Dr. Gut does not currently satisfy the independence standards established by SEC and Nasdaq.
 Dr. Gut does not currently satisfy the independence standards established by the SEC and Nasdaq.
 The Research & Development Committee is governed by the Research & Development Committee Charter.
 A copy of this Charter is available on our website at www.uniqure.com under "Investors & Media - Corporate Governance - uniQure Research & Development Committee Charter."
 In addition to the risk oversight responsibilities discussed above, the Research & Development Committee's other responsibilities, product pipeline, and manufacturing platform (the "Company's Technology"); advising the Board on the strategic direction of the Company with respect to the Company's technology; and evaluating the function and effectiveness of the Company's research, development, manufacturing operations, clinical operations, and other technical, scientific and medical operations.